 Honors NEXUS Experiences, while distinct in content and format, all share the goal of bringing together students and faculty from across the University in small groups to engage in non-standard learning models.
 These experiences take a variety of forms, treat a diverse array of subjects, and occur over different spans of time.

-The following Honors NEXUS Experiences are not required for graduation with Latin Honors, but they may be used to fulfill non-course experience requirements.
+Honors NEXUS Experiences are not required for graduation with Latin Honors, but they may be used to fulfill non-course experience requirements.

 UHP welcomes ideas for future experiences—please send them to Ian Ringgenberg, Associate Director for Curriculum and Outreach (email@example.com).

 This NEXUS experience aims to help you prepare an effective scholarship application, whether you are a junior applying this spring for post-graduate awards or a sophomore planning for the future.

 Gain insight into your future in research as we read articles, tour labs, and speak with faculty from a range of academic disciplines.

 Minecraft, Creativity, and Community is an in-depth exploration of various aspects of the blockbuster video game Minecraft, including social, artistic, and cultural aspects of the most popular video game of all time.

 With all the demands of college life, the time and space for leisure reading can be difficult to come by, so we’re carving out some hours in the summer for you!
 We'll read and discuss six books that examine faceted experiences across several genres, such as science fiction, memoirs, historical and contemporary fiction, and graphic novels.
 We hope you will walk away from this experience with a renewed enthusiasm for reading.

 American culture and politics during the late 1960s and early 1970s were dominated by the conflict in Vietnam.
 Explore the conflict and its reception in the US through documentaries, films, and musicals and discussion with faculty and members of the air force and Vietnam combat troops.